 Teachers accompanying school groups: free

-Prior to students visiting the House, we suggest you present an overview of the Percy Grainger's work and discuss with students what to expect during the visit.
+Prior to students visiting the Home and Studio, we suggest you present an overview of the Percy Grainger's work and discuss with students what to expect during the visit.
 Here are some suggestions:

 For more information or to book your Group Tour today please call 914-281-1610 or email firstname.lastname@example.org